ekmungai/eloquent-ifrs-docs/content/docs/transactions.md

 ### Model vs Transaction namespace
  The Classes in the `IFRS\Transactions` extend the Transaction class in the `IFRS\Models` namespace and have validation specific to their types to enforce IFRS classification rules.
 For example, the main account for a `CashSale` transaction must be of type `Account::BANK`.

- Whereas it is possible to create transactions directly from the model, this is not recommended as it would bypass this validation logic.
+ Whereas it is possible to create transactions directly from the model, this is not recommended as it would bypass the validation logic.

 ### Attributes
-+ `account_id`: This id of the Main Account of the Transaction.
++ `account_id`: This Id of the Main Account of the Transaction.
 This account will get the total amount of the transaction posted to it.
 + `date`: The Date(time) of the transaction
 + `narration`: A short description of the purpose of the transaction.
-+ `currency_id`: The id of currency of the transaction, defaults to the reporting currency of the logged in user's entity.
++ `currency_id`: The Id of the currency of the transaction, defaults to the reporting currency of the logged in user's entity.
-+ `exchange_rate_id`: The id of the rate of exchange between the reporting currency and the transaction currency valid at the time the transaction was made.
++ `exchange_rate_id`: The Id of the rate of exchange between the reporting currency and the transaction currency valid at the time the transaction was made.
 Defaults to `1.00
 + `reference`: Optional further idenitifying information about the transaction.
 For example the LPO Number for a Client Invoice.
 Defaults to `null`.
 + `transaction_no`: The transaction number of the transaction.
-Defaults to a serially generated number of the form `TTYY/XXXXX` where `TT` represents the transaction type, `YY` is the period count for the reporting period in which the transaction date falls, and `XXXXX`is a zero padded count of previously recorded transactions of the same type.
+Defaults to a serially generated number of the form `TTYY/XXXXX`, where `TT` represents the transaction type, `YY` is the period count for the reporting period in which the transaction date falls, and `XXXXX`is a zero padded count of previously recorded transactions of the same type.
 + `transaction_type`: The two character string representing the transaction type as defined by the Transaction class.
-(See Constants).
+(See [Constants]({{< relref "#constants" >}})).
 + `credited`: A boolean indicating whether the transaction should be posted in the credit side of the main account.
 + `entity_id`: The Id of the entity associated with the transaction.
 Defaults to the id of entity of the logged in user.

-NB: A transaction is not posted to the Ledger after it has been created.
+NB: A transaction is not posted to the Ledger when it is saved.
 It still has only one side of the double entry and so it requires Line Items to be added to it before it can be posted.
-(See Line Items).
+(See [Line Items]({{< relref "line-items.md" >}})).

 ### Relations
 + `$transaction->entity:` The entity associated with the transaction.